2006–07 Vancouver Canucks season: Players lost

+Signings

 Draft picks

-Vancouver's picks at the 2006 NHL Entry Draft in Vancouver, British Columbia.
+Vancouver's picks at the 2006 NHL entry draft in Vancouver, British Columbia.

 Farm teams

 Manitoba Moose

 AHL affiliate that is based in Winnipeg, Manitoba and their home arena is the MTS Centre.
 The team has been affiliated with the Vancouver Canucks since the 2000–01 AHL season.
 In the 2006–07 AHL season, Manitoba finished in 1st place in the North Division, it was the franchises first regular season divisional championship in history.
 In addition, Mike Keane won the Fred T. Hunt Memorial Award for Sportsmanship, Perseverance and overall dedication to hockey.
 In the playoffs, the Manitoba Moose defeated the Grand Rapids Griffins, 4 games to 3, in the first round.
 However, Manitoba would eventually be eliminated by the Hamilton Bulldogs, 4 games to 2, in the second round of the playoffs.

 Victoria Salmon Kings

 ECHL affiliate that is based in Victoria, British Columbia and their home arena is the Save-On-Foods Memorial Centre.
 This is the first year that the franchise has been affiliated with the Vancouver Canucks in its three-year existence.
 In the 2006–07 ECHL season, the Salmon Kings established their first winning record by going on a nine-game winning streak to end the regular season.
-The Salmon Kings finished 7th overall in the National Conference and made their first playoff appearance against the Alaska Aces in the National Quarter-final.
+The Salmon Kings finished 7th overall in the National Conference and made their first playoff appearance against the Alaska Aces in the National Quarterfinal.
 The Salmon Kings would win Game 1 by a score of 3–2, however, the Aces would win 4 of the next 5 games to win the series 4–2, eliminating Salmon Kings from the playoffs.